 - Don't use old or stale mailing lists.
 If you are migrating to Omnisend from other email service provider, import to Omnisend only those subscribers who were active (opened or clicked your newsletters) in last 6-12 months.
 Subscriber engagement is a huge part of getting emails into the inbox, when an ISP (internet service provider) sees low engagement rates they will often begin to bulk the campaigns to the spam folder.
 Then they will block the domain and IP addresses used to deliver the campaigns.

-Bounced emails get automatically removed by our system, but in order to reactivate your account, it is necessary to remove contacts that did not voluntarily subscribe to your brand, are old, inactive or don’t have an opt-in record.
+Bounced emails get automatically removed by our system, but in order to reactivate your account, it is necessary to delete contacts that did not voluntarily subscribe to your brand, are old, inactive or don’t have an opt-in record.

 You may check your list with Neverbounce - https://neverbounce.com/omnisend (you get 20% discount using Omnisend link).
 You will need to export your entire contact list, remove it from the app, check the exported list with Neverbounce and upload your clean list back to Omnisend.